-Manitoba Economic Development, Investment and Trade, in collaboration with its economic development partner organizations are working towards streamlined and enhanced data to support economic development.
+Manitoba Economic Development, Investment, Trade and Natural Resources, in collaboration with its economic development partner organizations are working towards streamlined and enhanced data to support economic development.
 Through this partnership RMED has access to a variety of sources and expertise.

 To ensure local communities can take advantage of this network RMED will be the first source of contact for rural Manitoba and will work on your behalf to ensure you have the best information available.